 The International Criminal Court is the first universal international criminal tribunal.
-Though quite new (only 15 years have passed since the entry into force of its basic document - the Rome Statute), it has already developed interesting case-law and continues to elaborate on both substantive and procedural international criminal law.
+Though quite new, as the Rome Statute was adopted 20 years ago (1998) and only 16 years have passed since its entry into force, it has already developed interesting case-law and continues to elaborate on both substantive and procedural international criminal law.

 Contributors are Ivana Hrdličková, Claus Kreß, Tamás Lattmann, Jan Lhotský, Milan Lipovský, Iryna Marchuk, Josef Mrázek, Anna Richterová, Simon De Smet, Ondřej Svaček, Pavel Šturma, Kateřina Uhlířová, Kristýna Urbanová, Aloka Wanigasuriya.

 Pavel Šturma, DrSc.
 (1963), Charles University, Faculty of Law, in Prague, is Professor of Public International Law at that university.
 He is also member of the UN International Law Commission, and published monographs and many articles in the field of international law, including International Criminal Court and Prosecution of Crimes under International Law (Charles University Press, 2002).

 Part 1: A Way to the Rome Statute and beyond

 1 Ad Hoc Tribunals and Their Significance for Developing the Activities of the

 Anna Richterová 2 The System of Operation of International Criminal Justice Fora, in Particular of the International Criminal Court – Will the Future be Governed by Politics, Orders or Law?